azazellochg/temscript/README.md

 * InstrumentModeControl: complete
 * Projection: complete
 * Stage: complete
-* TemperatureControl: complete (but untested)
+* TemperatureControl: complete
-* UserButton(s): complete (but untested), no events handling
+* UserButton(s): complete, no events handling
 * Vacuum: complete

 Relative to Titan V1.2 advanced scripting adapter:

-* Acquisitions: complete (but untested)
+* Acquisitions: complete
-* Phaseplate: complete (but untested)
+* Phaseplate: complete
-* PiezoStage: complete (but untested)
+* PiezoStage: complete
-* Source: complete (but untested)
+* Source: complete
-* UserDoorHatch: complete (but untested)
+* UserDoorHatch: complete

-# Copyright & Disclaimer
+# Disclaimer

 Copyright (c) 2012-2021 by Tore Niermann
 Contact: tore.niermann (at) tu-berlin.de

-Copyright (c) 2022 by Grigory Sharov
+Copyleft 2022 by Grigory Sharov
 Contact: gsharov (at) mrc-lmb.cam.ac.uk

 All product and company names are trademarks or registered trademarks of their respective holders.
 Use of them does not imply any affiliation with or endorsement by them.

-temscript is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the LICENCE file for any details.
+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.

-All product and company names are trademarks or registered trademarks of their respective holders.
-Use of them does not imply any affiliation with or endorsement by them.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.